sytandas/assist/README.md

 Assist - Chat
-This chat room has data-base and over time it learns and become a good companion.
+This chat room has database and over time it learns and become a good companion.

 TODO (these are broader/there are sub goals too):
 1. Making front-end and back-end using basic html and js